 Pet stores breed and sell guinea pigs, often advertising them as low maintenance pets.
-Because guinea pigs require special care and attention, they often end up in shelters when pet owners aren’t able to meet their specific needs.
+Because they require special care and attention, they often end up in shelters when pet owners aren’t able to meet their specific needs.

-They're also very social; consider adopting two!
-Not all guinea pigs will get along, so consult with the rescue’s or shelter’s adoption coordinator to learn about your prospective pet’s temperament to see if they would like a friend.
+They are also very social; consider adopting two!
+Not all guinea pigs will get along, so consult with the rescue group or shelter’s adoption coordinator to learn about your prospective pet’s temperament to see if they would like a friend.

 Guinea pigs can create a wide range of vocalizations.
-Whistling, purring and chirping are just a few ways they communicate with each other and you.
+Whistling, purring and chirping are just a few ways they will communicate with each other and with you.